Aural Atresia Treatment & Management

 Medical Therapy

-Experience using the BAHA device is considerable, especially in Europe.
-Long-term results of the US experience with the BAHA are also favorable.[18]
-This device features a surgically implanted, percutaneous titanium fixture-abutment that osseointegrates into the temporal bone.
+Experience using osseointegrated bone-conducting devices is considerable, especially in Europe.
+Long-term results of the US experience with osseointegrated bone-conducting devices are also favorable.
+[29] These devices features a surgically implanted, percutaneous titanium fixture-abutment that osseointegrates into the temporal bone.
 A sound transducer attaches to this titanium implant and delivers the sound energy directly to the cochlea via bone conduction.
 Therefore, one does not need an ear canal or middle ear to hear.
+[30]

-This type of technology is more efficient than the bone-conducting hearing aids because the sound energy is not attenuated by the skin and intervening soft tissues.
-Speech reception thresholds (SRTs) less than 30 dB are obtainable with the use of these devices.
-Bilateral BAHA devices have even been used for patients with bilateral atresia.[19]
-Bilateral implants may impart better sound localization ability and possibly better hearing in noisy environments, but this has not been demonstrated consistently experimentally.
-Furthermore, the use of the BAHA device does not preclude future reconstructive surgery.
-Potential complications of BAHA placement include failure of osseointegration with extrusion of the fixture/abutment, skin overgrowth over the abutment, and flap necrosis with secondary healing.
+This type of osseointegrated technology is more efficient than the bone-conducting hearing aids because the sound energy is not attenuated by the skin and intervening soft tissues.
+Speech reception thresholds (SRTs) of less than 30 dB are obtainable with the use of these devices.
+Bilateral osseointegrated bone-conducting devices have even been used for patients with bilateral atresia.
+[31] Bilateral implants may impart better sound localization ability and possibly better hearing in noisy environments, but experimentally, this has not been consistently demonstrated.
+The use of an osseointegrated bone-conducting device does not preclude future reconstructive surgery.
+Potential complications of placement include failure of osseointegration, with extrusion of the fixture/abutment; skin overgrowth over the abutment; and flap necrosis with secondary healing.

-Important: When implanting the BAHA implant in a patient who has not had microtia repair, it is critically important to place the implant far enough away from the virginal skin and soft tissue in the postauricular area so that the reconstructive microtia surgeon has room to place the autologous rib cartilage graft without scarring.
+Important: When implanting the osseointegrated bone-conducting device in a patient who has not had microtia repair, it is critically important to place the implant far enough away from the virginal skin and soft tissue in the postauricular area so that the reconstructive microtia surgeon has room to place the autologous rib cartilage graft or porous polyethylene implant without scarring.

 These alternatives may be considered in patients with unilateral or bilateral congenital aural atresia (CAA) who do not desire surgical correction or in whom the existing anatomy is not favorable (a score of 6 or less on the Jahrsdoerfer CT grading scale) but the cochlea is still functional and can be stimulated.